I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 Create a new AI/BI Dashboard.
 If using an existing dashboard, open it in draft mode.

-Click the Genie Code icon in the upper right of the screen.
+Click the Genie Code icon at the top right of the screen.

 Type /importBI in the chat field.
-Then specify the Volume path you noted in the preparation steps with @ prefix.
+Then specify the Volume path noted during preparation with an @ prefix.

 /importBI